 Please send anything for me or for the office in your child’s folder.
 Do not just place it in their backpack; things tend to get lost.
 Talk with your child about what you put in their folder so they know to hand things to me.

 On Wednesdays, a special red school folder will be sent home.
 This Wednesday folder will contain any papers or notices from the office that were not sent via electronic mail.
 The red folder must be returned to school the following day.

 Daily homework is meant to reinforce the skills learned throughout the day.
 It also provides you with the opportunity to see what your child is learning.
 If you notice your child is struggling with the homework, this may be an area of weakness and would be good for you to provide additional practice at home.
 There is no homework given on Fridays unless it is a long-term project.
-In addition, there is a monthly calendar of activities.
-You will have to print this calendar from your home computer starting in October, and is located on this website under the main menu.
-You are to choose 3 activities a week.
-(Feel free to do them all!)
-The activities are fun and involve the family.
-On the back of the monthly calendar, there is an answer and question section for you to fill out.
-It allows both your and your child to reflect on what your child does well, or may need help with.
-Please return the calendar at the end of the month.
+Your child will be bringing home a "homework" bag at the beginning of each month.
+In the bag you will find the monthly calendar of activities (which is the daily homework,) Everyday math unit lessons, games to play, dry erase practice handwriting cards, dry erase marker, scissors, pencil, and a glue.
+Homework is meant to be done Monday through Thursday and the bag is not to be returned until the end of the month.

 Scholastic Book Orders:

 Your child will be bringing home a form to order books once a month from Scholastic.
 These orders are provided as a convenient way for parents to buy quality books for their child at a low price.
 As an added bonus, for every dollar that is spent on books, I earn bonus points that I can use to purchase books for our classroom!
 You are under no obligation to order!
 If you choose to order, you can complete the entire ordering process online.
 Instructions for online ordering will be included with the book form.
 The date that the form and money are due will be on my notice, as well as on online.